-Total process water volume can be measured directly via a flowmeter or, for Tier 1 and Tier 2 facilities only, may be calculated (e.g., assumed equal to facility source water use, determined from a storage tank water balance).
+Process water flow shall be measured directly via a flowmeter or, for Tier 1 and Tier 2 facilities only, may be calculated using an accurate alternative method (e.g., assumed equal to facility source water use, determined from a storage tank water balance).
+The regional water board may specify a required flow measurement method for the facility.

+Wineries with process water design flows less than 10,000 gallons per year (gal/yr) are unlikely to degrade water quality and are therefore exempt from this General Order provided they comply with the following:

+The Discharger shall not discharge waste:

+To surface waters or surface water drainage courses.

+That is classified as "hazardous," as defined in California Code of Regulations (CCR), title 23, section 2521, or classified as "designated," as defined in Water Code section 13173.

+That is untreated or partially treated from the treatment system.

+To land not owned, operated, controlled, or contracted by the Discharger.

+The Discharger shall implement the following management practices:

+Manage winery product, winery waste, and winery waste areas (e.g., storage, loading, conveyance, treatment, and disposal areas) to prevent, mitigate, and promptly clean up any spills.

+Maintain all winery waste within property boundaries and within appropriate onsite use areas (e.g., loading, processing, storage, treatment, disposal, and reuse areas).

+Manage winery waste to minimize nuisance conditions (e.g., objectionable odors; mosquitoes in ponds, ditches, and other open storage areas).

+Manage stormwater that contacts winery waste as process water.
+Protect stored process solids from precipitation to minimize process water generation.

-An estimated 34%, or 700 of the 2,070 wineries, are de minimis facilities discharging small volumes of process water and are considered unlikely to affect the quality of waters of the state.
-De minimis facilities are required to register under this General Order only if directed by the State Water Board or a regional water quality control board (regional water board).
-A facility's de minimis status does not diminish State Water Board or regional water board permitting or enforcement authority related to waste discharges.
+Exempt facilities are not required to enroll under this General Order.
+However, exempt facilities that violate General Order prohibitions or exempt status conditions, or are otherwise determined to pose a threat to water quality may no longer qualify for exempt status and may be required to submit an application for General Order coverage as a Tier 1 facility if directed to do so by the State Water Board or a regional water board.
+A facility's exempt status does not diminish the State Water Board or regional water board permitting or enforcement authority related to waste discharges.

-A large concentration of de minimis facilities in an area may result in groundwater degradation.
-Therefore, such de minimis facilities may be required to submit an application for General Order coverage as a Tier 1 facility if directed to do so by the State Water Board or regional water board.
+Facilities that discharge small volumes (10,000 – 30,000 gal/yr) of process water are considered to have a low potential for degrading water quality provided they comply with General Order requirements.
+Such wineries are required to apply for General Order coverage as a Tier 1 facility.
+A large concentration of Tier 1 facilities in an area, however, may pose a higher threat to water quality and result in groundwater degradation.
+Therefore, such high density Tier 1 facilities, or Tier 1 facilities that are determined to pose a threat to water quality, may be required to apply for General Order coverage as a Tier 2 facility if directed to do so by the State Water Board or regional water board.

 Facilities that direct all process water to a community sewer system are not required to apply for General Order coverage (Water Code, section 13260(a)).
 Facilities that containerize all process water and transport it to a community sewer system for offsite disposal (i.e., tank and haul) are not required to apply for General Order coverage.
 The regional water board may direct the Discharger to apply for General Order coverage if it is determined that a facility is discharging process water onsite.